elixirschool/extracurricular/README.md

 ## Running the Project

-Once you have cloned the repo and `cd`'d in, its quite simple to get started.
+Once you have cloned the repo and `cd`'d in, it's quite simple to get started.
 First, we get our dependencies and compile everything:

 ```bash